CraterGrader/CRATER_GRADER/README.md

 - Uses a `zsh` shell for convenient command line information (e.g. Github repo status), specifically with the [powerlevel10k theme](https://github.com/romkatv/powerlevel10k).
 The theme is customized for the container as specified by the `docker/.p10k.zsh` file
 - Is initialized with vim editing customizations, located in the `docker/.vim/` directory and `docker/.vimrc` file.
 - Has [tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) for multiple terminal windows (note that the visualization sometimes seems buggy, to be resolved going forward).
 - This setup uses VNC to visualize GUI windows generated from the Docker container (e.g. Rviz, PlotJuggler, RQt, etc.).
 Note that the VNC client must be connected before GUI windows can be generated.
-The VNC client uses fluxbox for rudimentary window management.
-To do so:
+The VNC client uses [fluxbox](https://wiki.debian.org/FluxBox) for rudimentary window management.
+To do so, follow the instructions below for [GUI Visualization](#gui-visualization)
-  1) Enter the container (e.g. `docker-compose exec cg-dev zsh`)
-  2) Open your VNC client application (e.g. download [VNC Viewer from RealVNC](https://www.realvnc.com/en/connect/download/viewer/))
-  3) Connect to the VNC server address (search in the VNC client application for `localhost:5901`)
-  4) When prompted, enter the VNC server password (for now, `cratergrader`)
-  5) Start gui appliation in the Docker container, either in VNC window or original container terminal; best practice is to use the original terminal you entered the container from (e.g. `ros2 run rviz2 rviz2`, `ros2 run plotjuggler plotjuggler`, etc.)

 ## Setup Instructions
 First, make sure Docker and Docker Compose are installed.